-The project proposes the construction of an approximately 650-foot long by 306-foot-wide RSA on a pile-supported deck (or pier) with an Engineered Materials Arresting System (EMAS) bed installed on the deck.
+The project proposes the construction of an approximately 650-foot long by 306-footwide RSA on a pile-supported deck with an Engineered Materials Arresting System (EMAS) bed installed on the deck.
 An EMAS is constructed of collapsible concrete blocks which can decelerate an aircraft in a way that minimizes damage to the aircraft and potential injuries.
-An EMAS is often used when a full-dimension RSA (1,000 ft long by 500 ft wide) is not possible due to lack of available land or to minimize environmental impacts; an EMAS provides an FAA-approved level of safety equivalent to an RSA built to the full-length dimensions.
+An EMAS is often used when a full-dimension RSA (1,000 ft long by 500 ft wide) is not possible due to lack of available land or to minimize environmental impacts; an EMAS provides an FAAapproved level of safety equivalent to an RSA built to the full-length dimensions.
 It is expected that the 306-foot-wide deck would extend between 450 feet over Boston Harbor.
+The deck will be supported by 326 20-inch square concrete piles.
+Two emergency access ramps are proposed on each side of the deck.
+The 20-foot wide perimeter access road on the north side of Runway 27 will also be straightened and realigned to enhance vehicular site lines.

-As indicated in the DEIR, the proposed RSA improvement is a safety improvement and does not extend the runway or have any effect on runway operations, runway capacity, or the types of aircraft that can use the runway.
+As indicated in the FEIR, the proposed RSA improvement is a safety improvement and does not extend the runway or have any effect on runway operations, runway capacity, or the types of aircraft that can use the runway.